 Work performance data

-Schedule data such as activities, dependencies, activity attributes, resource histogram and schedule network diagrams are looked at and updated if necessary.
+Apart from these, the project manager needs to know schedule data such as activities, dependencies, activity attributes, resource histogram and schedule network diagrams.
+Resources calendars, project calendar, and project schedule is necessary.

 How it is done?